Caroleloop/oc_python_4_developpez_un_programme_logiciel_en_python/README.md

 ### Main controls
 Here is a list of the main actions you can perform in the program menu:

+Welcome to the chess tournament program.
+1. Player management
+2. Tournaments management
+3. View reports
+4. Exit

+Player management
+1. Add a player
+2. Modify a player
+3. Delete a player
+4. Display players
+5. Return to main menu

+Tournament management
-1. Create a new tournament
+1. Create a tournament
-2. Add players to a tournament
+2. Starting / Resuming a tournament
-3. Remove players from a tournament
+3. Modifying a tournament
-4. Create a new round
+4. Delete a tournament
-5. Update match scores
+5. Display tournament
+6. Return to main menu

+View reports
+1. List of players in alphabetical order
+2. List of tournaments
-6. Modify a tournament
+3. Name and date of a given tournament
-7. Delete tournament
-8. Display information on all tournaments
-9. Exit program
+4. List of tournament players in alphabetical order
+5. List of tournament rounds and matches
+6. Return to main menu

 ## Generate a `flake8` report in HTML format